NumberFour/iphone-ghunit/README.md

+**This is a version of the GHUnit framework containing custom modifications made by NumberFour AG.
+The original source can be found at gabriel/gh-unit**
+***

 # GHUnit

 GHUnit is a test framework for Objective-C (Mac OS X 10.5 and above and iPhone 3.x and above).